PacificBiosciences/trgt-denovo/README.md

 please don't hesitate to open a GitHub issue.

 ## Support information
-TRGT-denovo is a pre-release software intended for research use only and not for use in diagnostic procedures.
+TRGT-denovo is software intended for research use only and not for use in diagnostic procedures.
 While efforts have been made to ensure that TRGT-denovo lives up to the quality that PacBio strives for, we make no warranty regarding this software.

 As TRGT-denovo is not covered by any service level agreement or the like, please do not contact a PacBio Field Applications Scientists or PacBio Customer Service for assistance with any TRGT-denovo release.